hammerjs/hammer.js/README.md

-Full rewrite of Hammer.JS.
+# Full rewrite of Hammer.JS.

-lighter, smaller and more open, better events, and custom gestures possible.
+lighter, smaller and more open, better events, grunt, and custom gestures possible.

+## Todo

+- A lot